Prime Rib Rub Recipe

 Instructions

-- Store the seasoning blend in a clean shaker or airtight container.
+- Add the seasoning mix to a clean shaker or an airtight container.

 Do I Need To Use A Binder On My Prime Rib Roast?